 Getting around the resort can be done on foot, or more conveniently, by taking one of the regular shuttle buses that run to a timetable from early morning to late night.
 These run through the development and up to Klong Son village, dropping off and picking up at the 7-eleven

 If you have a large family or are travelling in a group of friends then renting a villa is the obvious choice.
-A quick search of Airbnb and Booking.com will show a multitude of rental properties on the beach or just steps away.
+A quick search of Airbnb will show a multitude of rental properties on the beach or just steps away.
+All are stylish and modern and most have private pools.
+If you’re on a budget look at the second row villas, just off the beach.
+You might not have a perfect sea view from your living room, but you will save 30 – 40% of beach front rates.

 But if you need something smaller, there are three resorts within the development.
 The first to open was Little Sunshine Resort, owned by an expat who bought prime beachfront plots, built a couple of lovely homes and then turned it into one of Koh Chang’s best boutique resorts.
 The other two resorts are owned by the developers.
 These are Marina Sands Resort and Peninsula Resort.